kparc/kcc/README.md

 `\\` quit k session

-However, at this point we highly recommend to avoid issuing any of the above commands, especially the latter.
+At this point we highly recommend to avoid issuing any of the above commands, especially the latter.

 ---------------------